-The only safe instructions for canning pumpkin and winter squash are for cubed flesh in a pressure canner.
+The only safe instructions for home canning stingless pumpkin and winter squash are for cubed flesh in a pressure canner.
+Follow these safety precautions:

 Caution: do not mash or puree!
 The density of this product prevents adequate heat transfer to the center of the jar and may allow harmful bacteria to survive.

 - Cut the flesh into 1-inch cubes.